peterhinch/micropython-vs1053/ASYNC.md

 # 6. Data rates

-The task of reading data and writing it to the VS1053 makes high demands on the host hardware to support the necssary throughput.
+The task of reading data and writing it to the VS1053 makes high demands on the host hardware to support the necessary throughput.
 While the code is cross platform it only produces good audio on high performing hosts.

 ## 6.1 Theory